dalgard/meteor-viewmodel/README.md

 });
 ```

-I will explain below how it gets to be so small.

 The job of a binding is to synchronize data between the DOM and the viewmodel.
 Bindings are added through definition objects:

 ```javascript